paulschwoerer/leafplayer/README.md

 ## Features

-These are some notable features, in no particularl order.
+These are some notable features, in no particular order.

 * Modern, mobile-friendly interface
 * Native media controls